eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to edit a specific performance note of a student by index.
-2. AddressBook updates the performance note with the new content.
+2. Tuto updates the performance note with the new content.
-3. AddressBook shows a success message.
+3. Tuto shows a success message.

    Use case ends.